nuxt-contrib/tib/README.md

 ## Features

-- Automatically starts Xvfb for non-headless support (on supported platforms)
-- Supports BrowserStack-Local to easily tests local code
+- `getElement(s)` return AST (using [`vue-template-compiler`](https://www.npmjs.com/package/vue-template-compiler))
 - Very easy to write scripts which run in the browser
   - just remember to only use language features the loaded page already has polyfills for
+- Supports BrowserStack-Local to easily tests local code
+- Automatically starts Xvfb for non-headless support (on supported platforms)

 ## Example